-Purpose

-This Program establishes the requirements for lockout or tagout energy isolating devices.
-It shall ensure that machines or equipment are isolated from all potentially hazardous energy and locked out or tagged out before employees perform any servicing or maintenance activities where the unexpected energization, start-up, or release of stored energy could cause injury.
+Purpose: This Program establishes the requirements for lockout or tagout energy isolating devices.
+It shall be used to ensure that machines or equipment are isolated from all potentially hazardous energy, and locked-out or tagged-out before employees perform any servicing or maintenance activities where the unexpected energization, start-up or release of stored energy could cause injury.

-Responsibility

-All employees shall be instructed in the safety significance of the lockout or tagout procedure.
-Each new or transferred employee and other employees whose work operations are or may be in the area shall be instructed on the purpose and use of the lockout or tagout procedures.
+Responsibility: All employees shall be instructed in the safety significance of the lockout or tagout procedure.
+Each new or transferred employee and other employees whose work operations are or may be in the area, shall be instructed in the purpose and use of the lockout or tagout procedures.

-Preparation for Lockout or Tagout

-Conduct a survey to locate and identify all isolating devices to ensure that all switches, valves, or other energy-isolating devices that apply to the equipment are locked or tagged out.
-More than one energy source (electrical, mechanical, or other) may be involved.
+Preparation for Lockout or Tagout: Conduct a survey to locate and identify all isolating devices to be certain all switches, valves or other energy isolating device(s) that apply to the equipment to be locked or tagged out.
+More than one energy source (electrical, mechanical or other) may be involved.

-The Sequence of Lockout or Tagout Procedure
+Sequence of Lockout or Tagout Procedure

-- Notify all affected employees that a lockout or tagout system will be utilized and why.
-The authorized employee(s) shall know the type and magnitude of energy the machine or equipment utilizes and shall understand the hazards thereof.
-If the machine or equipment is operating, stop it using the standard procedure. - Close or shut down all switches, valves, and other energy-isolating devices to isolate the equipment from its energy source(s.)
-Stored energy (springs, elevated machine members, rotating flywheels, hydraulic systems, and air, gas, steam, or water pressure) must be dissipated or restrained by a method such as repositioning, blocking, bleeding down, etc. - Lockout and/or tagout the energy-isolating device(s) with assigned individual locks and tags. - To ensure that all energy sources have been deactivated, ensure that employees are not exposed, and then operate the push button or other normal operating controls to ensure the equipment will not operate.
+- Notify all affected employees that a lockout or tagout system is going to be utilized and the reason.
+The authorized employee(s) shall know the type and magnitude of energy that the machine or equipment utilizes and shall understand the hazards thereof.
+If the machine or equipment is operating, shut it down by the normal stopping procedure. - Close or shut down all switches, valves and other energy isolating devices so that the equipment is isolated from its energy source(s).
+Stored energy (springs, elevated machine members, rotating flywheels, hydraulic systems, and air, gas, steam or water pressure) must be dissipated or restrained by a method such as repositioning, blocking, bleeding down, etc. - Lockout and/or tagout the energy isolating devices with assigned individual locks and tags. - To ensure that all energy sources have been de-activated, ensure that employees are not exposed, and then operate the push button or other normal operating controls to make certain the equipment will not operate.
 CAUTION: Return operating controls to neutral or off position after the test. - The equipment is now isolated from energy sources.